‘This Is Us’ Stars Sterling K. Brown & Susan Kelechi Watson Spotted Filming In Philadelphia For Season 4

 While the Pearson family members originally hailed from Pittsburgh, they later scattered on both the East and West Coast in New York, New Jersey, and Los Angeles.
 But as fans found out at the end of last season, newly crowned city councilman Randall will relocate his family from their posh New Jersey home to Philadelphia, the hometown of his late father, William (Ron Cephas Jones), in Season 4.

-In an interview with TV Line, Brown said the transition to the new city will be is “tough” on Randall and Beth’s daughters, Tess (Eris Baker) Annie (Faithe Herman) and Deja, and that they will have some acclimating to do.
+In an interview with TV Line, Brown said the transition to the new city will be is “tough” on Randall and Beth’s daughters, Tess (Eris Baker) Annie (Faithe Herman), and Deja, and that they will have some acclimating to do.

 “Going to a new school, meeting new people,” Watson added.
 “The house is smaller than what we’re used to.”

-Brown explained that because he is a councilman, Randall goes out of his way to make a connection to the people in his new community.
+Brown explained that because he is a councilman, Randall will go out of his way to make a connection to the people in his new community.
 But he warned that there may be some issues down the line.

 “He’s really excited to be a neighbor and to be a good councilman and to form relationships with the people he’s supposed to be representing,” Brown said.
 “There may be things that happen in the future where there could be some potential hiccups, but we start off in a good place.”